July 19, 2024

 Accountability needs a structure for all open-ended tasks; otherwise, there will be no accountability for deadlines that don't exist.
 So, be clear when a job or deliverable is due, and set up notifications to remind team members when deadlines are coming.

 Before you set these alerts, be sure to discuss them with the team and get their feedback about this system.
-Help them understand the process by answering all of their questions.
+Answer all of their questions to help them understand the process.
 This will help you avoid the impression that you're always looking over their shoulders.

 Employees who receive the necessary training and learning breaks are more able to carry out their duties.
 Organizations need to provide employees with opportunities to strengthen, grow, and change through interactions between managers and workers or as part of an ongoing growth course.